vnijs/gitgadget/README.md

 ## Introduce

 To start using git and `gitgadget` [introduce yourself to git](http://happygitwithr.com/hello-git.html).
 Set a global user name and email for git (e.g., your GitLab user name and email).
 By default, `gitgadget` will try to turn on credential helpers for your platform.
-See [http://happygitwithr.com/credential-caching.html](http://happygitwithr.com/credential-caching.html) for additional information.
+See [http://happygitwithr.com/credential-caching.html](http://happygitwithr.com/credential-ching.html) for additional information.

+To create and fork repos and collect merge requests you will also need to provide a GitLab personal access token.
+First create the token on GitLab (https://gitlab.com/profile/personal_access_tokens) and then copy-and-paste it in the `Token` input.

 <!-- If available, `gitgadget` will put `~/.ssh/id_rsa.pub` into the clipboard when you click the `SSH key` button.
 Provide the key to github or gitlab for authentication. -->